gregorycrane/CrosbySchaeffer2.0/chaps/lesson03.md

 This is the famous refrain of the frog chorus in Aristophanes’ comedy, The Frogs.
 In unison with this unceasing chant Dionysus rows Charon’s boat across the Styx.
-It is the basis of Yale’s well-known yell. <note>GRC: The "it is" is the America of the 1920s.
-This Greek phrase was the basis of the Yale "Long Cheer," first publicly used in 1884 and continued through the 1960s: basic information in the [Wikipedia Entry on the Frogs](https://en.wikipedia.org/wiki/The_Frogs) with links to Yale Alumni Magazines with details.</note>
+It is the basis of Yale’s well-known yell. [note: GRC: The "it is" is the America of the 1920s.
+This Greek phrase was the basis of the Yale "Long Cheer," first publicly used in 1884 and continued through the 1960s: basic information in the [Wikipedia Entry on the Frogs](https://en.wikipedia.org/wiki/The_Frogs) with links to Yale Alumni Magazines with details.]

 <pb n="10"/>